 Healing from trauma through Christian counseling is a deeply transformative process, integrating psychological support with spiritual renewal.
 By addressing emotional wounds in the context of faith, we’ll help guide you through processing

-pain, challenging distorted beliefs, and rediscovering your identity in Christ.
 Alongside Christian counseling, Building Bridges Collective provides several other therapy services to support you on your journey.
 We help teens and adults work through childhood trauma, relationship dynamics, and infertility challenges.
 We also provide EMDR therapy and grief counseling, offering support and guidance when you need it most.
-To learn more about us, we invite you to read our mental health blog, explore our FAQ page, and reach out when you’re ready to begin our work together.
+To learn more about us, we invite you to read our mental health blog, explore our pricing, and reach out when you’re ready to begin our work together.